-As an explorer photographer seeking landscapes to shoot this blog page is dedicated as a platform to share visual stories where Alexandre Olive has been going to photograph, and life lessons he had learned along the way.
+As an explorer photographer seeking landscapes to shoot, this blog page is dedicated as a platform to share visual stories where Alexandre Olive has been going to photograph, and life lessons he has learned along the way.
 Havasu was his first backpacking trip in 2016.

 Just a short history, Havasu Canyon is home to the Havasupai Indian Tribe of Arizona, whose name is translated to “people of the blue-green water”.